Luminosity and cooling of highly magnetized white dwarfs: suppression of luminosity by strong magnetic fields

 This paper is organized as follows.
-In \S2, we recapitulate how the density and temperature profiles at the interface can be obtained for non-magnetised white dwarfs, in addition to computing their cooling timescales.
-In \S3, we include the contribution of the magnetic field to the pressure and density of white dwarfs and compute the resultant density and temperature profiles for different luminosities and magnetic field strengths.
-Subsequently, in \S4, we consider white dwarfs having either fixed interface radius or fixed interface temperature and evaluate their luminosities for increasing field strength.
-In \S5, we compute the cooling rates of magnetised white dwarfs for the cases discussed in \S4.
-Next, we discuss the implications of our results for non-magnetised and magnetised white dwarfs in \S6.
-Finally, we conclude with a summary in \S7.
+In section \ref{sec2}, we include the contribution of the magnetic field to the pressure, density, opacity and equation of state (EoS) of white dwarfs and compute the resultant density and temperature profiles in envelope for different luminosities and magnetic field strengths.
+Subsequently, in section \ref{sec3}, we consider white dwarfs having either a fixed interface radius or a fixed interface temperature and evaluate their luminosities for increasing field strengths.
+In section \ref{sec4}, we compute the cooling rates of magnetized white dwarfs for the cases discussed in section \ref{sec3}.
+Next, we discuss the implications of our results for magnetized white dwarfs in section \ref{sec5} and we conclude with a summary in section \ref{sec6}.